PERIOD (TITIK)

 (Nevertheless is a conjunctive adverb.)

-Benar: Hector was a Trojan; Achilles, on the other hand, was an Achaean.
+Benar: Hector was a Trojan; Achilles, on the other hand, was

 3. When the clauses themselves contain commas.